-In 2021, NYRP launched a new Urban Agriculture program to support the range of urban growers (community gardeners, teachers, urban farmers, etc.) in its broad network.
-NYRP is seeking a Seasonal Urban Agriculture Coordinator, reporting to the Urban Agriculture Manager, to operate as boots on the ground for the program in 2022.
+NYRP’s Urban Agriculture Program support a range of urban growers—including community gardeners, teachers, and urban farmers—in its broad network.
+NYRP is seeking a Seasonal Urban Agriculture Coordinator, reporting to the Deputy Director of Urban Agriculture, to operate as boots on the ground for the program in 2023.
 This is a dynamic position; the Coordinator will serve as an educator, a researcher and problem solver, and as a builder and garden maintainer.
-They will function as a primary point-of-contact and service provider for GFTC partners, helping to implement a support strategy for each GFTC site that builds on a partners’ specific needs and opportunities.
-They will also help facilitate a public workshop series, organize materials distribution campaigns (i.e. Cover Crop Campaign) and lead a variety of training sessions.
+They will support a range of program activities, including training sessions large and small, a public workshop series, and materials distribution campaigns (i.e. a city-wide Plant Giveaway).
+They will also help to maintain the Urban Ag Demonstration Garden, a small but spirited space in Upper Manhattan.
 The position offers a unique chance to get to know NYC’s urban agriculture and food justice movements, while empowering communities across the five boroughs.

 To be successful in this role, a candidate must have strong communication skills, some background in education or public speaking, and familiarity with gardening / farming.
 The work is relationship-centered and hands-on, so the Coordinator should be eager to get their hands dirty and to build meaningful connections to constituents.
-The dispersed nature of the program means that the Coordinator will often work independently, balancing multiple projects at once.
+The dispersed nature of the program means that the Coordinator many be called on to work independently, and will likely balance multiple projects at once.
 Candidates need to be skilled time managers and excited about the chance to spread themselves across growing spaces and throughout the five boroughs.
 The Coordinator will often be called on to deliver materials and supplies to various garden sites using NYRP vehicles (including larger commercial vehicles), so a valid and clean driver’s license is an absolute must.

-- Provide guidance and hands-on support for a range of urban agriculture topics, including garden planning, planting, basic garden maintenance (weeding, watering, etc.), production infrastructure, pest/disease management, season extension, soil health, and more.
+- Provide guidance and hands-on support for a range of urban agriculture topics, including garden planning, planting, basic garden maintenance (weeding, watering), production infrastructure, pest/disease management, season extension, soil health, and more.

 - Assist with the delivery of gardening materials and supplies to GFTC partners and NYRP gardeners across the city

-- Develop and implement trainings and workshops for audiences large and small
+- Support the development and implementation of trainings and workshops for audiences large and small

-- Maintain excellent communication with the Urban Agriculture Manager, GFTC partners, and other program constituents
+- Maintain excellent communication with the Deputy Director of Urban Agriculture as well as partners and other program constituents.

 - Help to steward a very small number of demonstration and experimentation beds in NYRP gardens